Lively St. Lemeston, West Sussex

 Sukey winked at him.
 "Oh, don't stop on my account."

 Nick stifled a groan.
 He wasn't cut out for this.
 He couldn't manage even the simplest bit of politic dealing.
 "Mrs. Sparks, I take it."

 "I thought of some of my favorite historical romance authors as I read this book—authors like Courtney Milan, Judith Ivory, and Cecilia Grant—because of the good writing, the realness of the characters, and their psychological depth as well."
 Recommended Read, A-. —Janine, Dear Author.
 Read full review here.

 "Lerner weaves an enchanting tale.
 The repartee between Nick and Phoebe is the icing." —Donna M. Brown, Romantic Times Book Reviews.
 Read the full review here.

-"This rich and memorable Regency romance brings its setting and characters perfectly to life." —Publishers Weekly (starred review).
+"[A] hilarious Regency...packed with memorable characters." —Publishers Weekly (starred review).
 Read the full review here.

 "Admirable, complex, immensely likable protagonists are complemented by a diverse cast of beautifully realized secondary characters…in a smart, literate, Regency-era tale that bypasses general ton glitter for village drama (and a dash of scandal) and drops readers into a refreshing, insightful mix of family dilemmas, business and political machinations, and social class differences that won’t disappoint." —Library Journal (starred review).
 Read full review here.